David Bowie 1970-1971 Wonder World Tour – The Chronology

 π€ Artist: The Hype

 ποΈ Notes: Release of the re-recorded, more electric version of the song.
-This marks the studio debut of Mick Woodmansey on a Bowie record.
 Despite its anthemic quality, it fails to chart.

 ποΈ Mercury Records